bitcointranscripts/bitcointranscripts/bitcoinplusplus/onchain-privacy/coinjoin-done-right:-the-onchain-offchain-mix-and-anti-sybil-with-riddles.md

 #### Basically the idea comes from, how did SegWit change Bitcoin?

 Now I'm not going to put this to the audience because you could answer that 10 ways, but the most important thing is lightning.
-Anyone here who knows lightning probably knows that why SegWit was important for lightning is it allowed you to pre-sign a transaction using an input that wasn't yet confirmed because you know The txid the transaction id of the transaction before it's on the blockchain, and why did that change in segwit well?
+Anyone here who knows lightning probably knows that why SegWit was important for lightning is it allowed you to pre-sign a transaction using an input that wasn't yet confirmed because you know The txid, the transaction id of the transaction before it's on the blockchain, and why did that change in segwit well?
 All right, let me throw out.
 Why did segwit allow us to pre sign transactions?
-Audience: To go over the transaction malleability which meant you couldn't fool the other party.
+[Audience]: To go over the transaction malleability which meant you couldn't fool the other party.

-Adam Gibson: And what caused transaction malleability?
+And what caused transaction malleability?

-Audience: The witness data being a part of the transaction rather than being separate.
+[Audience]: The witness data being a part of the transaction rather than being separate.

-Adam Gibson: And why would it malleate?
+And why would it malleate?
 Why would that witness data malleate?

-Audience: Because you can change trivially.
+[Audience]: Because you can change trivially.
 I can't remember exactly what you can change about it, but you can create a new valid transaction that does the same thing, but with a different signature.
-Adam Gibson continues ...

 The idea is that, I guess it's kind of important for something else that comes up later is that, we sometimes forget that when we sign something with ECDSA or with Schnorr, we can always make a new signature with a new nonce, same private key, we can make effectively an infinite number of signatures.
 So that fact meant that Lightning didn't work without SegWit, but now the witness is outside the transaction ID, you can't malleate it, so you can pre-sign transactions.
 The idea here is just to exploit the same thing, but instead in lightening, you create multiple versions of the same transaction, and they kind of, one overwrites the other with a punishment mechanism.
 Here, I originally called this on-chain contracting.
 Well, let's just have a bunch of transactions and they are all gonna go on-chain.
 So the idea here is, there's a funding UTXO (F) between Alice and Bob that gets negotiated in such a way that Bob should recevie a payout at the end.
 Then the two parties agree on a sequence of transactions (TX1, TX2, TX3, TX4) which are all linked by at least one connecting UTXO, which all has to be multi-sig.
-And tthey're both gonna have to sign, pre-sign every one of these transactions first before they co-sign the funding transaction.
+And they're both gonna have to sign, pre-sign every one of these transactions first before they co-sign the funding transaction.
 And that means that at the end of that process, they can both be assured, if at least one of them wants to broadcast all of these transactions, they will definitely all go through because the connectors, the inputs are multi-sigs which can't be reneged on by the counterparty.
 Why does this matter for CoinJoin?
 Well it means that, after tx1 Bob can get a payout in tx1 without Alice also being paid something.